CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/src/027/ReadMe.md

 Some of these built-in array methods will modify the actual contents of the array; these are called *mutating* methods.
 Others do not modify the original array; rather, they return new arrays with the results of the method.
 This later group is referred to as *non-mutating* methods.

 Many of the array methods listed here expect to receive a function as an argument.
-For example, the `.sort()`, `.map()` and `.filter()` methods expect a function that will act as a *predicate*.
+For example, the `.sort()` and `.filter()` methods expect a function that will act as a *predicate*.
 A predicate is a function that returns a boolean value.

 Other array methods expect functions that perform some other kind of operation on the array.
 For example, the `.reduce()` method expects a function that will perform some kind of summary calculation on the items in the array.
+And the `.map()` method expects a function that will perform some kind of transformation on the items in the array.

 ### `.map()`